Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/ui-app.md

 # UI Application

-Before reading this document, we recommend to familiarize with the [Application Lifecycle documentation](./application_lifecycle.md).
+Before reading this document, we recommend you get familiarized with the [Application Lifecycle documentation](./application_lifecycle.md).

 To create a basic UI application, you must: